Azure/azure-sdk/docs/dotnet/introduction.md

 Custom pipeline and client-specific configuration are represented by an `options` parameter.
 The type of the parameter is typically a subclass of ```ClientOptions``` type.
 Guidelines for using `ClientOptions` can be found in [Using ClientOptions](#dotnet-usage-options) section below.

+TODO: See Auth section for more on credentials
+TODO: Use similar format for See More for ClientOptions

 For example, the `ConfigurationClient` type and its public constructors look as follows:

 ```csharp